Catholic Religious Transmission

 US Catholicism: The Pew Big Tent

-These four mutually exclusive categories of Americans, [Religious Catholics (20%), Cultural Catholics (9%), Connected Catholics (9%), and Former Catholics (9%)] add up to 47% almost half of the U.S. Population.
-This should profoundly influence how Catholics think about and practice evangelization.
-These statistics imply that Catholicism has a huge influence upon Americans that is not limited to those who say Catholicism is their religion.
-Catholicism in America is a "big tent" religion not simply in theory but in reality., It is a mistake to try to make it into a smaller sectarian religion set apart from America.
+These four mutually exclusive categories of adult Americans, [Religious Catholics (20%), Cultural Catholics (9%), Connected Catholics (9%), and Former Catholics (9%)] add up to 47% of the U.S. Population.
+That is almost half!
+This should profoundly influence how religious Catholics think about Catholicism in America and how religious Catholics practice evangelization.
+These statistics imply that Catholicism has a huge potential to influence Americans that is not limited to those to who say Catholicism is their religion.
+Catholicism in America is a "big tent" religion not simply in theory but in reality., It is a profound mistake to think of Catholicism as a smaller sectarian religion, e.g. those who go to Mass weekly, set apart in contrast to the rest from America.

 Checking the “Catholic” box on a survey is a pretty low bar as a measure of Catholic commitment.
 Perhaps a more salient question is how many of those raised Catholic still participate in Mass every Sunday.
 In 1973, about 34% of all those raised Catholic were attending Mass weekly (or more often) when they were surveyed as adults.
 By 2002, the number had fallen to 20%.
 By 2022, it had plummeted to 11%.
 We are losing nine out of ten cradle Catholics.